Everybody Knows (Sonia album): Critical reception

 as no surprise - persistent, bubbling dance grooves topped off by the ultimate girl-next-door voice", and added that "every track is a potential single".
+A review published in Music Week magazine stated that Sonia "slips through more SAW-inspired teenage drama, all lost love and yearning, but (is) always bubbly and strangely celebratory" and deemed the album offers a "pop at its most simple and all the more engagingly harmless".

 Chart performance

-Everybody Knows reached number seven on the UK Albums Chart, and was certified gold by the British Phonographic Industry for sales exceeding 100,000 copies.
-The album peaked at No. 144 on the Australian ARIA albums chart.
+Everybody Knows entered the UK albums chart at its peak of number seven on 5 May 1990 and spent ten weeks in the top 100, two of them in the top ten.
+It was certified gold by the British Phonographic Industry for sales exceeding 100,000 copies.
+On the overall European Top 100 Albums, it started at number 27, its highest position, on 12 May 1990.
+In Australia, the album peaked at number 144 on the ARIA albums chart.
 Sonia had a further UK top 20 single in 1990, with "You've Got a Friend", recorded with Big Fun, in aid of ChildLine.
 Despite her chart success, the record company Chrysalis ended their recording contract with Sonia following the album.

 Track listing

 All tracks written by Stock, Aitken and Waterman, except where noted.